Here are the current projects we want to help fund and future projects we want to deliver:

 The Barefoot College’s Educational Programmes

-(our founder, Bhav in action at Barefoot College as he leads a session on gender equality and environmental education)
+(Bhav at Barefoot College as he leads a session on gender equality and environmental education)

 Giving illiterate and semi-illiterate individuals the knowledge and tools to improve their local community.
 To do this, they are provided with focused lessons in solar infrastructure, technology, finance, legal rights, micro-enterprise and environmental education.
 Every individual trained, becomes a trainer who then goes back to their local village to teach the knowledge they have learnt.